 English law has often been a source of confusion in respect of its provisions for losses that can be considered total.
 Section 56 of the Marine Insurance Act 1906 states that a loss may be either partial or total.
 Where there is a total loss, it may be either actual or constructive.
 The Marine Insurance Act 1906 then goes on to define both types of total loss:

-- Section 57(1): Where the subject matter is destroyed, or so damaged as to cease to be a thing of the kind insured, or where the assured is irretrievably deprived thereof, there is an actual total loss.
+- Section 57(1): where the subject matter is destroyed, or so damaged as to cease to be a thing of the kind insured, or where the assured is irretrievably deprived thereof, there is an actual total loss.

-- Section 60(1): Subject to any express provision in the policy, there is a constructive total loss where the subject matter is reasonably abandoned on account of its total loss appearing to be unavoidable, or because it could not be preserved from actual total loss without an expenditure which would exceed its value when the expenditure had been incurred.
+- Section 60(1): subject to any express provision in the policy, there is a constructive total loss where the subject matter is reasonably abandoned on account of its total loss appearing to be unavoidable, or because it could not be preserved from actual total loss without an expenditure that would exceed its value when the expenditure had been incurred.
 These provisions remain in force after the implementation of the Insurance Act 2015.

 In essence, if the subject of the contract description is no longer available to the assured, there is an actual total loss, whereas if this is not the case, but avoidance of total loss appears impossible or is only achievable by expense exceeding the subject's value, then there is a constructive total loss.13